daKmoR/generate-typescript-definition-files-from-javascript/README.md

 We have exactly this setup at [open-wc](https://github.com/open-wc/open-wc) and it served us well so far.

-Congratulations you now have a type safety without a build step :tada:
+Congratulations you now have type safety without a build step :tada:

+Feel free to also check out [the repository for this post](https://github.com/daKmoR/generate-typescript-definition-files-from-javascript) and execute `npm run build:types` or `npm run lint:types` to see the magic live.

 ## Conclusions